-Applicant (first-time, first year): An individual who has fulfilled the institution's requirements to be considered for admission (including payment or waiving of the application fee, if any) and who has been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
+Applicant (first-time, first year): An individual who has fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who has been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
+Admitted applicants should include wait-listed students who were subsequently offered admission.